Kelvin-Teck/task-management-system/README.md

 ```bash
 npm run migrate
 ```

-This will set up your tables using Knex.
+This will set up your tables using Sequelize.

 ### 5. Start the Development Server

 ```bash
 npm run dev
 ```

 The server should now be running on `http://localhost:<your_specified_port>`

 ## 💽 Database Design (ER Diagram)

 Below is the Entity Relationship (ER) diagram representing the database schema for the Demo-Credit application: